gaby-acosta/hello-world/README.md

 Hello!
 This is Gabriela!

 I'm trying to learn HTML.
-Thanks for the help!
+Thanks for your help!